romainmenke/CGRectUnionWithSubviews/README.md

 Get the CGrectUnion of a UIView and all it's subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews and all their subviews.... sorry recursion

-inspire by a stupid behavior of the UISwitch, noticed in https://github.com/FlexMonkey/Blurable#blurable created by @FlexMonkey
+Inspired by the stupid behavior of UISwitch, noticed in https://github.com/FlexMonkey/Blurable#blurable created by @FlexMonkey